Michael Eriksson

 Other types of disadvantages for those different

-A more or less Germany-wide problem, in my experiences so far, is that people are assumed to be at sleep under heavy, thick comforters during the night (be it in mid-summer or mid-winter)—and that even in mid-winter, even on the rare nights where the temperature goes down towards -10 C, the central heating is turned off for a sizable part of the night.
+A more or less Germany-wide problem, in my experiences so far, is that residents are assumed to be at sleep under heavy, thick comforters during the night (be it in mid-summer or mid-winter)—and that even in mid-winter, even on the rare nights where the temperature goes down towards -10 C, the central heating is turned off for a sizable part of the night.
 Needless to say, for someone like me, who do not care much about night and day, but more about what I currently am doing, this is an actual problem, because (at least when not working for someone else) a significant part of my waking hours tend to fall in the night-time.
 Right now (a few nights before Christmas 2009) my apartment is at least nippy, and my hands are decidedly cold—if I had not closed off the hallway, with its poorly insulated door to an icy stairwell, the temperature would have been intolerably low.

 Even when I sleep during the night, this is far from optimal: If I use a comforter, without first manually turning all the radiators off, I am uncomfortably warm and sweaty until the central heating is turned off; if I use the thinner sheets that I am used to, I risk waking up in the middle of the night from being too chilly—or can wake up with a cold in the morning.

-Similar statements apply to more or less everything, if one looks sufficiently deeply beneath the surface: If a majority (often even a plurality) has a certain preference, shows a certain behaviour, adheres to a certain custom, then those who deviate will experience disadvantages of various kinds and severities: There are many people who do not always sleep during the night, for a variety of reasons, e.g that they have an unusual work schedule; there are many people who are blind; there are many people who are allergic to fish; there are many people who have their moods ruined after being force-fed twenty minutes of third-rate music in a store, no matter how popular it is with teenage girls; ...
+Similar statements apply to more or less everything, if one looks sufficiently deeply beneath the surface: If a majority (often even a plurality) has a certain preference, shows a certain behaviour, adheres to a certain custom, then those who deviate will experience disadvantages of various kinds and severities: There are many who do not always sleep during the night, for a variety of reasons, e.g that they have an unusual work schedule; there are many who are blind; there are many who are allergic to fish; there are many who have their moods ruined after being force-fed twenty minutes of third-rate music in a store, no matter how popular it is with teenage girls; ...

 Recommendations